A Gift In Your Will

 There are many benefits of leaving a gift in your Will:

-- Create a personal, lasting legacy.
+- Creating a personal, lasting legacy.

 There are different types of gifts you can make in your Will, and here is some of the terminology you might come across.